iot-salzburg/panta_rhei/README.md

 # Digital Twin Stack
-### A scalable streaming platform that enables the sharing of IoT data.
+### A scalable streaming platform that enables the flexible sharing of IoT data and provides Data Analytics functionality.

 This repository is comprised of 3 layers:
 * **Digital Twin Messaging Layer** which unifies [Apache Kafka](https://kafka.apache.org/)